Skip to Main Content

 Joel Lewin

-As co-chair of the Construction and Public Contracts Group, Joel Lewin has represented construction contractors throughout the United States.
-In addition to representing some of the largest contractors in the United States, Joel has counselled contractors who have entered the U.S. market from other countries including France, Germany, Canada, Australia, Spain, Denmark, China and Italy.
-Joel counsels clients on major public infrastructure including tunnels, bridges, highways and waste water treatment plants.
-In addition, Joel focuses on building projects including office buildings, shopping centers, power plants, hospitals, schools and airports.
-Joel’s practice has included representation of contractors that are among the top 20 contractors in the country.
-Joel has participated in the trials of various large and complex construction disputes in court as well as in arbitration.
+As co-chair of the Construction & Public Contracts Group, Joel Lewin has represented construction contractors throughout the United States.
+In addition to representing some of the largest contractors in the United States, he has counseled contractors who have entered the U.S. market from other countries, including France, Germany, Canada, Australia, Spain, Denmark, England, China, and Italy.
+Joel counsels clients on major public infrastructure, including tunnels, bridges, highways, and wastewater treatment plants.
+In addition, Joel focuses on building projects including office buildings, shopping centers, power plants, hospitals, schools, and airports.
+Joel’s practice has included representation of contractors ranked among the top 20 contractors in the country by Engineering News Record.
+He has served as lead counsel in the trials, arbitrations, and mediations of numerous large and complex construction disputes.

 After approximately 300 days of arbitration and several Suffolk Superior Court, Massachusetts Appeals Court and Supreme Judicial Court challenges, Joel obtained the largest arbitration award on a construction project against a public authority in New England history.
 Joel obtained a recovery totaling $183 million on behalf of the Joint Venture of Perini/Kiewit/Cashman on the Big Dig.